Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

   - Cancer Screening Questionnaire

 Annual Health Check-ups:
-  - Discounted health assessments with partnered medical professionals, which includes blood and urine testing, and a physical examination.
+  - Discounted health assessments with partnered medical professionals, which includes annual cholesterol and blood pressure screenings, and a physical examination.
   - For all policyholders to complete annually upon purchasing a policy.

 Weight Management Programs: